 A. The Doctoral Program Office

 This office is responsible for the overall administration of the Ph.D. program.
 It is the best source of assistance and information on procedural and policy questions, including interpretation of the material in this booklet.
-The Director of the Doctoral Program and the Program Coordinator for the Doctoral Program are ready to assist students in planning and executing their doctoral program of study.
+The Director of the Doctoral Program and the Assistant Director of the Doctoral Program are ready to assist students in planning and executing their doctoral program of study.

 B. The Doctoral Program Committee